 - If you would like to include additional information with your prescription, click the "more..." link in blue.
 You will be able to add Notes, Mark the script as "Do not substitute, dispense as written (DAW)", document the Fill Date (if you want the script to be filled on a date that differs from the date you write the script) and Indication for the script.

 Note: This screen only appears if you have not previously sent an electronic prescription to a pharmacy for this patient.
-For future scripts for this patient, the pharmacy information will be defaulted.
+For future scripts for this patient, the pharmacy information will be defaulted to the last pharmacy used.

 Enter the Pharmacy Name and find the pharmacy you want to send the script to.